jingjing-you/GRCNN_OCR.pytorch/README.md

 ```
 img_xxx_$$$.jpg
 ```
 where 'xxx' represents the number of this image and '$$$' represents the label of this image.
-For examples, img_0_WHLU.jpg.
+For example，‘img_0_WHLU.jpg’.
 Other examples are in
 ```
 data_sample/
 ```